ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

 ```
 {% endcode %}

 In this example, we have a folder called `sites-enabled` in the same directory as the `server.json` with one or more JSON files.
-Here is an example of one.
-Note the relative paths are always relative to this file.
+Here is an example:

 {% code title="sites-enabled/site1.json" %}
 ```javascript